Marketing ROI is exactly what it sounds like: A way of measuring the return on investment from the amount a company spends on marketing.

 - Holds marketing people accountable

-What sort of Marketing ROI should a business expect?
+ROI through automation is a great way to increase your Marketing ROI by using different automation strategies for your business.
+What sort of Digital Marketing ROI should a business expect?
 9 experts tell us what is a good Marketing ROI.
+Automation in your marketing

 What is a good Marketing ROI?